mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 Note: Read about [Promises](languages/javascript-promises/javascript-promises.md) if you haven't already before reading this.

-In this tutorial we will demonstrate how to use an AWS Lambda function to transfer a file from one S3 bucket to another.
+In this tutorial we will demonstrate how to use an AWS Lambda function to write to a DynamoDB table.

 ## The Table